West Country (excl.Devon)

 Resources is the background genealogy information to my research including a contact page to contact the genealogists working on families on this site.
 Additional resources are Monumental Inscriptions (including war dead), Life Event Registration (often referred to as Vital Records), Document Transcriptions and Census Transcriptions.

-If you find any of the information on this site useful please visit the contribute page to see how you can be part of the future of the site.
-You can leave a comment in the Guest Book or contact me directly.
+If you find any of the information on this site useful please visit the contribute page to see how you can be part of the future of the site or you can contact me directly.

 Confidentiality and Privacy